JAWorsfold/CV/README.md

 #### 01/2024 - present

 ##### Leveraging cutting-edge technology to tackle climate change with insurance products that offer carbon offsetting initiatives
-- **Optimizing Backend Performance in Go**: I leverage my expertise in writing fast and performant backend code in Go, utilizing language features to achieve optimal outcomes.
+- **Optimizing Backend Performance in Go**: I leverage my expertise in writing fast and performant backend code in `Go`, utilizing language features to achieve optimal outcomes.
 - **Crafting User Interfaces with Chakra UI and Storybook**: I translate Figma designs into well-tested, well-designed, accessible front-end code using Chakra UI and Storybook.
 - **Building Serverless Infrastructure with CDK**: I design and implement event-driven serverless infrastructure code using CDK.
 I have recent experience with Step Functions and Kinesis Firehose for efficient orchestration of user journeys and data processing.
 - **Continuous Improvement Champion**: I actively implement improvements to enhance code quality.
 Recent examples include making requests idempotent and implementing automated alerting and observability improvements to streamline DevSecOps processes.